ImExoOdeex/Utilities/README.md

 # SupplementaryAccessories
 Enchance your game by adding some helpfull accessories to your character.
 Rich coded mod, that contains a lot of friendly-use systems.

+> Planned features:
+- add config to mod (speed unit, loot drop in chests) (WIP)
+- some new items

 > [curseforge](https://www.curseforge.com/minecraft/mc-mods/supplementary-accessories)
 >
 > [modrinth](https://modrinth.com/mod/suac)